umed-hotamov/school21/SimpleBashUtils/README.md

 ## About The Project

 Development of Bash text utilities: cat, grep.
-Read `src/Task.md` to get closer look at the project.
+Read `src/Task.md` to get closer with the project.

 ## Installation